 The signal names of the selected signals appear in the Waveform Viewer.

-Only the names of the added signals appear in the Waveform Viewer, since the Waveform Viewer does not have the data to draw the signal's waveform until you simulate the design.

-3. Simulate the model.
+- 3. Only the names of the added signals appear in the Waveform Viewer, because the Waveform Viewer does not have the data to draw the signal's waveform until you simulate the design. - 4.
+Simulate the model.